What to Expect with an At-Home Sleep Study?

 What Is an At-Home Sleep Study?

-A home sleep study will look at three biological measures while you are asleep.
+A home sleep study will evaluate biological measures while you are asleep such as airflow, respiratory effort, and oxygen levels.
 Each of these measures is used to help determine whether you have obstructive sleep apnea.
+It is important to note that an at-home sleep study does not measure your actual sleeping patterns, such as when you’re in REM sleep2

 Airflow